Christian Bethancourt Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.81 team ERA ranks fourth among all MLB pitching staffs.
+- The Guardians have a 3.83 team ERA that ranks fourth across all MLB pitching staffs.

-- Guardians pitchers combine to allow 119 home runs (one per game), the second-fewest in baseball.
+- The Guardians allow the second-fewest home runs in baseball (120 total, one per game).

-- The righty last pitched on Monday against the Toronto Blue Jays, when he went seven scoreless innings while giving up one hit.
+- In his last time out on Tuesday, the righty went seven scoreless innings against the Toronto Blue Jays while surrendering six hits.

-- The 24-year-old has an ERA of 2.90, with 8.9 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .210 against him.
+- In 18 games this season, the 24-year-old has put up an ERA of 2.92, with 8.9 strikeouts per nine innings.
+Opponents are batting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.